Ichoran/kse3/README.md

 ## How do I get it?

-Only kse3-flow and kse3-maths (and kse3-testing) are available presently.
+Only kse3-flow and some of kse3-maths and a bit of kse3-eio (and kse3-testing) are available presently.
 In mill, make sure your module has

 ```scala
 def scalaVersion = "3.3.0-RC3"